-I use the quasi experimental nature of the roll-out of the mobile phone network in Mozambique to estimate the impact of search costs on the dispersion of maize prices and transport costs.
-The introduction of mobile phone services from 1997 to 2009 explains a 4.5-11% percent reduction in price dispersion of maize prices, and a slightly larger reduction in per ton km transport costs.
-Apart from an improvement of the efficiency of maize markets, the evidence suggests that traders benefit by capturing increased rent income.
-Various sources of potential heterogeneity are identified: the reduction is larger for pairs connecting remote locations, for source markets with a low poverty head count and with a higher mobile phone coverage in neighbouring markets, and during drought periods.
+I exploit the quasi experimental nature of the roll-out of the mobile phone network from 1997 to 2009 in Mozambique, to estimate impact of search costs on the dispersion of maize prices and transport costs.
+The rollout explains a 4.5-11 percent reduction in maize price dispersion, and a larger reduction in per ton km transport costs.
+Traders benefit by capturing more rent income.
+Increased efficiency is mainly associated with lower prices for consumers.
+Various sources of heterogeneity are identified: the reduction is larger for markets that are far apart, for source markets with higher mobile phone coverage and during droughts.

 - Wouter Zant, VU University, The Netherlands